ArchonInteractive/SwissArmyLib/README.md

 ---

 ### About
-**SwissArmyLib** is an attempt to create a collection of useful utilities primarily intended for Unity projects, but feel free to rip parts out and use them for whatever you want.
+**SwissArmyLib** is an attempt to create a collection of useful utilities with a focus on being performant.
+It is primarily intended for Unity projects, but feel free to rip parts out and use them for whatever you want.

 A very important part in the design decisions of this library was to keep the garbage generation low.
 This means you will probably frown a little upon the use of interfaces for callbacks, instead of just using delicious delegates.
 It also means using the trusty old *for* loops for iterating through collections where possible.